1 John 2:1

 (b) Love of God.
 When we allow the love of God to take root in our heart, we find ourselves empowered to keep his word.
 Obedience is the fruit that grows from the seed of our Father’s love for us.

 (c) Has truly been perfected.
-John is saying, “This is how we know God’s love has done its perfect work in us—we keep his word.”
-This has nothing to do with the standard of your behavior and everything to do with having confidence in your Father’s love for you.
-It is his love that is perfected in us (1 John 4:12).
+“This is how we know God’s love has done its perfect work in us—we keep his word.”
+This has little to do with the standard of your behavior or how much you love God and everything to do with having confidence in your Father’s love for you.
+When his love is perfected or made complete in us, we have no trouble trusting him in life’s trials.

 (d) By this we know we are in him.
 The evidence of our fellowship or union with the Lord, is that we are fully persuaded that God truly loves us.
 It is not about how much you love God, but whether you know how much he loves you.
 Put it altogether, and John is saying something like this: “When we allow the love of God to take root in our hearts, we find it easy to trust and obey Jesus (verses 3 and 5).
 As we allow Jesus to express his life through us, we begin to walk and talk like Jesus (verse 6) and we overflow with love for our brothers and sisters (verse 10).